Cochrane & Area

 Located just minutes north of Cochrane, Spring Hill RV Park has become a favourite first stop for travellers who rent their RV in north Calgary.
 You simply follow Hwy #567 west through Airdrie til you get to Hwy #22.
 The driving time is about half an hour, just long enough for you to get used to your rig.
 Bonnie & Sean will help you get settled so you can start your adventure fresh in the morning, just be sure to top up with gas.
 Heading south on Hwy #22, your first stop is only minutes away.
 It is the Cochrane Ranch Historic Site.

 Cochrane has a reputation for western culture, which is obvious as we saunter down Main Street.
-The quaint authentic stores such as Home Quarter Mercantile and Tony’s Western Wear and the Rockyview Hotel anchor Historic Downtown Cochrane.
+The quaint authentic stores such as Little Taste of Country (formerly Home Quarter Mercantile, quality western food products & clothing) and Tony’s Western Wear and the Rockyview Hotel anchor Historic Downtown Cochrane.

-Last year, Joan & Clarence Longeway made the decision to close their coffee & pie shop in order to allow for the expansion of their mercantile department.
-Be sure to stop at Home Quarter Mercantile for an excellent selection of affordable, authentic western wear.
+Be sure to stop at Little Taste of Country for an excellent selection of affordable, authentic western wear.
 They carry men’s and women’s clothing lines, accessories, jewellery, handbags & wallets, as well as home decor and accent pieces, with new stock arriving regularly.

 If your sweet tooth is acting up, especially on a hot day, stroll down the street two doors to another landmark in Cochrane.
 MacKay’s Ice Cream has been serving perhaps the best ice cream, frozen yogurt and sorbet in western Canada for more than 65 years!
 Some of their more innovative flavours include Purple Yam, Avocado, Kulfi, and Halo Halo although their best seller is Chocolate.
 What’s your favourite?

-Olive ‘R Twist is a trendy bistro and martini bar, nestled in the heart of downtown Cochrane, just across the street from Home Quarter Mercantile.
+Olive ‘R Twist is a trendy bistro and martini bar, nestled in the heart of downtown Cochrane, just across the street from Little Taste of Country (formerly Home Quarter Mercantile).
 Megan will make your dining experience a memorable event with friendly, personable service, comfortable atmosphere, trendy décor and delicious cuisine prepared with the freshest ingredients.
 May we suggest the Ahi Tuna Salad, Ginger Duck or the Maple Blueberry Bison Burger?

 The Bullhorn Saloon is a western-themed bar located just south across the tracks.
 A 10 tap beer tower makes the draft beer alone worth stopping in for, but you may also like the seven sport TVs.